-When you buy home, condo, or renters insurance, you will often be asked to list an additional insured or additional interest on the policy.
-These terms often get interchanged outside of insurance, but they have VERY different definitions in insurance.
+When you buy a home, condo, or renters insurance, you will often need to list any additional insured or additional interest on the policy.
+These terms often get interchanged outside of insurance, but they have VERY different definitions in the insurance world.

-Additional Insured - The entity or person listed on the declarations page as an additional insured is also insured for damages on the underlying property.
+Additional Insured - The entity or person listed on the declarations page as an additional insured is also financially protected against the damages on the underlying property.
 When you buy a house, your lender who loans you 80% of the value of your home wants to be an additional insured on your home insurance.
-They want to make sure the loan is protected if your home burns down tomorrow.
-They will often be listed in the mortgagee clause which is most commonly used when buying home insurance.
+They want to make sure the loan is protected if your house burns down tomorrow.
+They will often be in the mortgagee clause, which is common when buying home insurance.

-Additional Interest - The entity or person listed on the declarations page gets a notice if you cancel or change your coverage but they are not considered to be insured.
-This is most common in renters insurance when the property manager wants to verify the tenant carries renters insurance during the rental term.
-They want tenants to carry liability coverage in their renters policy.
-So if you accidentally leave the water running and it floods the 3 units below, doing $50,000 in damages, the property manager can "sue" you, the tenant, and recoup the losses from the insurance company.
+Additional Interest - The entity or person listed on the declarations page gets a notice if you cancel or change your coverage.
+Still, they have no financial benefit from the insurance coverage.
+An additional interest is most common in renters insurance when the property manager wants to verify the tenant carries renters insurance during the rental term.
+They want tenants to have liability coverage in their renters policy.
+So if you accidentally leave the water running and it floods the three units below, doing $50,000 in damages, the property manager can "sue" you, the tenant, and recoup the losses from the insurance company.

-Of course you would never be this foolish!
-But just in case...
+Of course, you would never be this foolish!